What Is a BSN?

 Some universities offer different paths toward completing your BSN degree program.
 These are designed to meet the needs of individuals at varying stages of their careers.
 For example, if you are a high school student or recent graduate who would like to enter the healthcare field, you could enroll in a Bachelor of Science in Nursing (Pre-Licensure) program.

-This BS in Nursing enables you to establish a thorough framework of nursing skills and knowledge.
+This BSN can enable you to establish a thorough framework of nursing skills and knowledge.
 During your program, you will be taught how to care for patients and work with other healthcare professionals — from conducting health assessments to preparing hospitalized patients for a safe discharge.
-This program helps prepare you to pass the National Council Licensure Examination (NCLEX) exam to obtain licensure as an RN.
+This program can help prepare you to take the National Council Licensure Examination (NCLEX-RN®) to obtain licensure as an RN.

-Some individuals become registered nurses after earning an associate degree (ADN) and passing the NCLEX exam.
-This enables them to enter the nursing field without a four-year degree.
-However, RNs may choose to build upon their ADN education by going back to school to earn an RN to BSN degree.
-This degree program is an accelerated program that is customized to meet the needs of working professionals who seek in-depth nursing knowledge and skills.
+Some individuals become registered nurses after earning an associate degree (ADN) and passing the NCLEX-RN.
+This allows them to enter the nursing field without a four-year degree.
+However, RNs may choose to build upon their ADN education by going back to school to earn their Bachelor of Science in Nursing degree through an RN to BSN program.
+This is an accelerated program that is customized to meet the needs of working professionals who seek in-depth nursing knowledge and skills.

 Another nursing degree option for individuals who hold a bachelor’s degree in another field but want to transition to the nursing field is the accelerated Bachelor of Science in Nursing (ABSN) program (which confers a BSN degree).
-This program allows individuals to complete their nursing degree in less than two years.2
+This program allows individuals to complete their nursing degree without having to complete general education coursework.2

 Why Get a BSN?

 Some students wonder, If I can start working with just an associate degree, why should I earn a BSN?
-Although it is possible to be a nurse without a BSN, the truth is that a BSN is often preferable for healthcare workers.3 There are many compelling reasons to earn your BSN degree, including the following:
+Although it is possible to be a nurse without a bachelor’s, this degree may be preferable for healthcare workers.4 There are many compelling reasons to look into how to obtain a BSN degree, including the following:

 Better Patient Outcomes